On this page, you will find information about the interesting tourist attractions in the “Enchanted Islands”. Check this link about our yachts.

 Highlights: Sea lions, Blue footed boobies, Great frigatebirds.

-This place offers to the visitor the opportunity to learn more about the natural and human history of the islands.
+The center offers the visitor an opportunity to learn about the natural and human history of the islands.

 Santa Cruz Island – Indefatigable Island